Aceinna/docs_openrtk/tutorial/IMU/NavigationStudio.rst

 With the following complete:

-    1. Algorithm and serial output-message created and running on the OpenIMU hardware
+    1. Serial output-message created and running on the OpenIMU hardware
     2. The message description added to *openimu.json*
     3. *python-openimu* installed on your system